thestubborndev/finance_tracker_server/README.md

 ### Starting the server

-By now, you should have hooked up all the external accounts to the program.
+By now, you should have hooked up all the external accounts!
 All thats left is to start the server and give it a go!
-Since this project uses ES6 syntax, we will need to start a transpiler in one terminal and the server in another.
-To start the transpiler, open the project folder in a terminal window and run:
+Since this project uses ES6 syntax, we will need to start a transpiler in one terminal window and the server in another.
+To start the transpiler, open the project folder in terminal and run:

 ```
 babel . --out-dir ./transpiled --watch --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'